Theodosius of Kiev

-Theodosius has been glorified (canonized) as a saint by the Russian Orthodox Church.
+Theodosius was glorified (canonized) as a saint by the Eastern Orthodox Church in 1066.
 His main feast day is 3 May, the date of his repose.
 His relics were discovered by Nestor the Chronicler on 14 August 1091, and were found to be incorrupt.
 The relics were transferred to the main catholicon (cathedral) of the monastery, and a second annual feast day was established in commemoration of this event.